 You cannot encrypt an object with a customer-managed encryption key by updating the object's metadata.
 Include the key as part of a rewrite of the object instead.

-US-EAST1, any Cloud KMS key encrypting objects in that bucket must also be created in
+US-EAST1, any key ring used for encrypting objects in that bucket must also be created in

 Relation to customer-supplied encryption keys